jmdevy/jmdevy.github.io/README.md

-Run server with step 5: https://jekyllrb.com/docs/

-Uses https://github.com/zhustec/jekyll-diagrams for block diagrams as well as circuitz, somehow

-Some posts are kept in the drafts folder as documented here https://jekyllrb.com/docs/posts/#drafts (you can run or build with draft posts enabled)
+# Hobby Project Blog
+This repository contains the contents of of personal blog.
+The contents consist of a bunch of markdown, HTML, css, and javascript.
+Posts are compiled into a static website using https://jekyllrb.com/docs/.

+# Developing
-To develop: `bundle exec jekyll serve --force_polling --livereload --watch --drafts -P 4000`
+Just run this and visit the local access point printed in the terminal: `bundle exec jekyll serve --force_polling --livereload --watch --drafts -P 4000`

-To build for production: `bundle exec jekyll build`
+# Building
+Github Pages